htrapG/Terraform-Fundamentals/exercises/02/README.md

 terraform init
 ```

-The init should have picked up on the fact that we had a reference to Azure resources in our HCL.
-Namely, that we defined the azurerm provider in the `providers.tf` file
+The init should have picked up on the fact that we had a reference to AWS resources in our HCL.
+Namely, that we defined the aws provider in the `providers.tf` file

 ```hcl
 terraform {